SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 Control flow and conditional statements are fundamental in directing the flow of a JavaScript program.
 Control flow refers to the order in which statements are executed in a JavaScript program.
 While conditional statements, often referred to as decision making statements, are used to manage this flow based on specified conditions.
 Some of the conditional statements in JavaScript are if statement, else if statement, else statement, nested if else statement, switch statement, and ternary operator.

+1. If statement:

-1. if statement - the if statement is used to execute a block of code if a specified condition is true, if the condition is false, the code block is skipped.
+The if statement is used to execute a block of code if a specified condition is true, if the condition is false, the code block is skipped.

 ```js
 let age = 25;